Trace-Based Java Testing: Deterministic Verification without Mocks

 The Problem with Traditional Test Automation

 Modern test automation has a hidden cost.
-Tools like Cypress, Playwright, and Selenium require QA engineers to be programmers.
-Even if AI writes the initial code, someone must review it, maintain it, version it, and fix it after every refactoring.
+Tools like Cypress, Playwright, and Mockito require QA engineers and developers to be full-time test maintainers.
+Even if AI writes the initial code, someone must review it, debug it, and fix it after every refactoring.
 The test framework becomes a "second product" that consumes resources.

-Sure, you can use AI to generate hundreds of tests in seconds.
+Sure, you can use AI to create hundreds of tests in seconds.
 But then what?
 You're stuck debugging flaky tests, fixing brittle assertions, and updating mocks every time your API changes.
-The AI slop might look impressive initially, but it becomes technical debt the moment your codebase evolves.
+AI-generated tests are probabilistic, they are guesses based on static code, often missing the nuance of production data.

 Even worse, traditional tests operate in a vacuum.
-They mock databases, simulate services, and guess at edge cases.
-When they fail, you're left hunting through logs, trying to correlate timestamps across multiple services, hoping to reconstruct what happened.
+They mock databases with "happy path" data and simulate services based on outdated assumptions.
+When they fail, you're left hunting through logs, attempting to reconstruct what happened.

 - Capture: Record the actual execution of key scenarios inside your service (from production or test environments).

 The key difference?
-BitDive doesn't use AI to guess what your code should do.
+BitDive doesn't guess what your code should do.
 It records what it actually did and verifies that behavior remains consistent.
+This is Deterministic Testing.

 Let's walk through the process using a real demo application.